What Is Crazing in Ceramics and How To Prevent It!

 However, the glaze doesn’t always craze when your piece is still in the kiln.
 Instead, in a phenomenon called “delayed crazing,” ceramic glazes can craze years – and sometimes decades or centuries – after the piece was fired.
 That’s because some glazes hold tension better than others.

-Suppose you introduce high heat or cold temperatures to a ceramic piece that already has a fair bit of tension underneath the glaze.
+Suppose you subject a ceramic piece with a fair amount of tension beneath the glaze to high heat or cold.
 In that case, the clay will expand or contract again, allowing the glaze to finally release all of the pressure, causing Crazing in the process.

 How To Tell If Your Pottery Is Crazed

 You would think that, since Crazing appears in small hairline fissures, you would always be able to see it.
-However, in some cases, you may not be able to see craze lines on a piece if the color is dark, if the texture of your glaze is already rough, or if your glaze is applied to make intricate designs.
+However, in some cases, you may not be able to see craze lines on a piece if the color is dark, the texture of your glaze is already rough, or your glaze is applied to create intricate designs.

-To tell if your ceramics are crazed, you can observe the surface or test the surface with a colorant to see if there are cracks.
+To tell if your ceramics are crazed, you can observe the surface or test it with a colorant to see if cracks are present.

 Take a Close Look for Signs of Fractures

-The easiest way to detect Crazing is to observe the surface of the material.
+The easiest way to detect Crazing is to observe the material’s surface.
 Do you see crackle-like patches on your glazed piece?
 Well, those are craze lines.

 Listen for ‘Pings’ As the Piece Cools

-When craze lines form, you may hear slight “pinging” or ringing sounds from your ceramic piece while it cools.
+When craze lines form, you may hear a slight “pinging” or ringing sound from your ceramic piece as it cools.
 This ringing sounds a lot like the dings that occur when you flick a ceramic piece with your fingernail or when you hit a fork against a glass cup.

 If you can hear this sound from your piece, it is a sign that your glaze, and potentially part of the clay, is cracking.